In the Clear Moonlit Dusk: Anime

 An anime television series adaptation was announced on May 9, 2025.
-It will be produced by East Fish Studio and directed by Yūsuke Maruyama, with scripts written by Ayumu Hisao, characters designed by Yuki Fukuda, and music composed by Tsubasa Ito.
-The series is set to premiere in January 2026 on TBS and its affiliates.
-The opening theme song is "Uruwashi" (うるわし), while the ending theme song is "Azalea no Kaze" (アザレアの風), both performed by Unison Square Garden.
+It is produced by East Fish Studio and Atelier Peuplier, and directed by Yūsuke Maruyama, with scripts written by Ayumu Hisao, characters designed by Yuki Fukuda, and music composed by Tsubasa Ito.
+The series aired from January 11 to March 29, 2026, on TBS and its affiliates.
+The opening theme song is "Uruwashi" (うるわし), and the ending theme song is "Azalea no Kaze" (アザレアの風), both performed by Unison Square Garden.
+Crunchyroll is streaming the series.